okta/okta-signin-widget/README.md

 });

-// The user has just landed on our login form, and has not yet authenticated
+// The user has just landed on our login form, and has not yet authenticated if (!signIn.token.hasTokensInUrl()) {
-// with a Social Auth IDP.
-if (!signIn.token.hasTokensInUrl()) {
   signIn.renderEl({el: '#osw-container'});
 }

-// The user has redirected back after authenticating and has their access or
+// The user has redirected back after authenticating and has their access and/or
 // ID Token in the URL.
 else {
   signIn.token.parseAndStoreTokensFromUrl()